shrividhatri/Gaussian/README.md

 ![irspectrum](pic3.jpg)

 Problem 5.
 Read the attached study on ”The intrinsic reaction coordinate”.
 Perform IRC scans for the reactions described in the paper and draw comparisions.

+Problem 6.
+Formic acid (H-COOH) exists as a dimer in gas phase.
+(a) Obtain the structure for the dimer and
+(b) Provide an energetic basis for why it is found as dimers and not as monomers.

+Problem 6.
+Model the Diels-Alder reaction (including the transition state) between cyclopent-1,3-ene and ethene with HF method with STO-3G basis set and provide all important information.